TAX-TIME NEWSLETTER 2020

 See our COVID-19 page for details on the revised instant asset write off rules and other stimulus measures.

-This measure allows small business to immediately deduct the cost of any business use asset up to $30,000 depending on when it was purchased (see below).
-There is no limit to the number of assets that can be purchased and the assets do not need to be new.
+This measure allows small business to immediately deduct the cost of any business use asset up to $150,000 depending on when it was purchased (see below).
+There is no limit to the number of assets that can be purchased and the assets do not need to be new, however they MUST be installed and ready to use.

 In order to be eligible the entity must be a “business” (generally not a personal service/labour only subcontractor) and have turnover less than $10M.
 For GST registered businesses the value of the asset for the purposes of the limit excludes GST.